cellannotation/cas-tools/docs/cli.md

 **Command-line Arguments:**
 - `--json`      : Path to the CAS JSON schema file.
 - `--anndata`   : Path to the AnnData file.
-Ideally, the location will be specified by a resolvable path in the CAS file.
+If not provided, AnnData will be downloaded using matrix file id from CAS JSON.
 - `--output`    : Optional output AnnData file name.
 If provided a new flatten anndata file will be created, otherwise the inputted anndata file will be updated with the flatten data.
 - `--fill-na`   : Optional boolean flag indicating whether to fill missing values in the 'obs' field with pd.NA.
 If